-Here make clean ensures that all compiled code is removed which means that the new code will be built with the new compiler.
-Note that this also removes output files velocity.dat, colourmap.dat, and cfd.plt, so if you wish to keep these you should rename them.
+Here make clean ensures all compiled code is removed which means the new code will be built with the new compiler.
+This also removes output files velocity.dat, colourmap.dat and cfd.plt, so if you wish to keep these you should rename them.
 The GNU compiler module is called PrgEnv-gnu.